What is Dermabrasion?

 Sun exposure should be avoided for six months after a dermabrasion treatment and the use of a good sunscreen is strongly recommended.
 Sunscreens for the face should be rated at SPF 30 and should protect against UVA as well as UVB.
 SPF ratings are only for UVB rays.
 A good sunscreen should also contain Parsol, zinc oxide or titanium oxide to protect against UVA.

-During a consultation appointment with Dr. Branham or Dr. Chi, each will discuss the improvements you can expect.
+During a consultation appointment with our facial plastic surgeons, each will discuss the improvements you can expect.
 The dermabrasion treatment can be performed on a one-time basis, more than once or in stages to achieve your desired effect.